Nolden33/Porcelain-Hill/Information.md

 ### Which Database?
 Later when we decide on a backend database, we will start adding to the different component pages of the website.
 We can divide up the responsibilites and create the different components of the page. \
+To make the database live we need to use azure or netlify (azuse is more common on applications)

 ### Admin section
 We need to establish an admin separation before we continue.
 The admin section will be added so that the band members can make changes to their page without having to contact us for help.